awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-transfer-server.md

 ## Properties<a name="aws-resource-transfer-server-properties"></a>

 `EndpointDetails`  <a name="cfn-transfer-server-endpointdetails"></a>
-The virtual private cloud \(VPC\) endpoint settings that you want to configure for your SFTP server\.
-This parameter is required when you specify a value for the `EndpointType` parameter\.
+The virtual private cloud \(VPC\) endpoint settings that are configured for your SFTP server\.
+With a VPC endpoint, you can restrict access to your SFTP server to resources only within your VPC\.
+To control incoming internet traffic, you will need to invoke the `UpdateServer` API and attach an Elastic IP to your server's endpoint\.
 *Required*: No
 *Type*: [EndpointDetails](aws-properties-transfer-server-endpointdetails.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EndpointType`  <a name="cfn-transfer-server-endpointtype"></a>
 The type of VPC endpoint that you want your SFTP server to connect to\.
-If you connect to a VPC endpoint, your SFTP server isn't accessible over the public internet\.
+You can choose to connect to the public internet or a virtual private cloud \(VPC\) endpoint\.
+With a VPC endpoint, you can restrict access to your SFTP server and resources only within your VPC\.
 *Required*: Conditional
 *Type*: String
-*Allowed Values*: `PUBLIC | VPC_ENDPOINT`
+*Allowed Values*: `PUBLIC | VPC | VPC_ENDPOINT`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IdentityProviderDetails`  <a name="cfn-transfer-server-identityproviderdetails"></a>